CU-ESIIL/FCC24_Group_5/docs/project-documentation/methods.md

 2. Merge NLCD polygons into disruption categories.
 We will identify areas that experienced a single disturbance events of either insects or fires and areas that experienced no disturbance events.
 Disturbance interactions are too complicated for this short hackathon time frame and are removed for now.

-3. Filter our disruption polygon between 9K - 11.5K feet (the high alpine regions) based on our elevation data.
+3. Filter our disruption polygon between 9K - 11.5K feet (the sub-alpine regions) based on our elevation data.

 4. Reclassifythe NLCD land cover categories to cover types that meet our research objectives.
 We kept all forest categories as forested land cover: deciduous, evergreen, and mixed.
 All other land categories (barren, shrubland, herbaceous, wetland) were reclassified as nonforest.
 The land cover categories are characterized by the [Multi-Resolution Land Characteristics Consortium (MRCC)](https://www.mrlc.gov/data/legends/national-land-cover-database-class-legend-and-description).